Paulo Dybala

-Dybala made his senior international debut for Argentina in 2015 at age 21, and has since earned over 30 caps, including appearing at the 2018 FIFA World Cup, 2019 Copa América and 2022 World Cup, winning the latter tournament.
+Dybala made his senior debut for Argentina in 2015 at the age of 21.
+He has made 40 appearances and represented Argentina at the 2018 FIFA World Cup, the 2019 Copa América, and the 2022 FIFA World Cup, winning the latter title.

 Early life

 Dybala was born in Laguna Larga, Córdoba, Argentina.
 His grandfather, Bolesław Dybała, was from the village of Kraśniów in Poland; he fled from his country of birth to Argentina during World War II.
 Some of his grandfather's family moved to Canada.
-Dybala's family also has partial Italian origins through his maternal great-grandmother, who was from the Province of Naples.
+Dybala's family also has Italian origins through his maternal great-grandmother, who was from the province of Naples.

 Club career

 Instituto de Córdoba

 Nicknamed "La Joya" or "El pibe de la pensión", Dybala made his professional debut in the Primera B Nacional (Argentine second division) with his hometown club Instituto Atlético Central Córdoba at age 17.
 In total, he played 40 matches with the club, scoring 17 goals.
 He was the youngest to score a goal, beating the record of Mario Kempes.
 Dybala was also the first to play 38 consecutive matches in a professional league in the country (again edging Kempes), and was also the first to score two hat-tricks in a season.
 Dybala also scored in six consecutive games, surpassing the previous record of four matches.